AaronSlots/Webs2Plain/README.md

-# NederlandTheGame
+# Webs2
-Nederland The Game: GitHub
+Webs2: GitHub

-This is the GitHub for: "Nederland The Game"
+This is the GitHub for: "Webs2"